-These are also called tumours but mostly they aren't cancerous.
-Pathological cysts don't develop as a result of anything to do with the usual function of your ovary.
-They may happen because of an overgrowth of cells or be the result of a particular condition, such as endometriosis.
-There are different types depending on what type of cell they start in.
+These don't develop as a result of anything to do with the usual function of your ovary.
+They may happen because of an overgrowth of cells or because of a particular condition, such as endometriosis.
+There are different types depending on the type of cell they start in.

+Pathological cysts are also sometimes called tumours, but this does not necessarily mean that they are cancerous.
 Rarely an ovarian cyst can be cancerous (malignant).
-See our frequently asked questions for more information.
+See our Frequently asked questions on ovarian cysts and cancer below for more information.

 Most ovarian cysts don’t cause any symptoms, so you may not even realise you have one.
 However, depending on the type you have, it’s possible you may:

 - have pain or discomfort in your lower abdomen (tummy) or pelvis (between your hip bones)